nhrap-dev/export/README.md

 * You can change the 'source'.
 Max 100 characters (may be larger).
 * Meta can contain any info.
   * This is a json object or python dictionary, one level deep.
-  * Need to use double qoutes and separate each item by spaces i.e. {"firstname":"Patty","nickname":"Pat"}
+  * Need to use double quotes and separate each item by spaces i.e. {"firstname":"Patty","nickname":"Pat"}
 * event must match an id in Event.csv
 * Required fields: id, name, hazard, analysisType, date, source, modifiedInventory, event